kubedb/docs/docs/guides/postgres/branch/overview/index.md

 ## Why It Matters

 - **Production-like data in seconds.** Developers, QA, and CI get a real copy of the production dataset instead of a stale, hand-curated fixture — without waiting for a multi-hour dump and restore.
-- **Cheap.** Copy-on-write means you pay for what changes, not for another full copy of the database.
+- **Cheap, on a driver that supports it.** On a copy-on-write CSI driver you pay for what changes, not for another full copy of the database.
 - **The source is never touched.** KubeDB never pauses, halts, locks, or writes to the source database.
 It stays online and serving traffic for the whole operation.
 - **Fully isolated.** The branch is a separate `Postgres` object with its own volumes, Service, and (optionally) its own root credential.
 Writes on either side are invisible to the other.
 - **Safe to hand out.** Optional *post-actions* run right after the clone comes up, so sensitive columns can be stripped or masked before the branch is ever reported `Ready`.